SA011/SA011/README.md

 ### About Me :

-Hello there! 👋 I'm Sabit, a fresh graduate from the department of CSE, <a href="https://www.buet.ac.bd/web/#/">Bangladesh University of Engineering & Technology</a>.
-I am a [Grandmaster](https://codeforces.com/profile/SA01) in Codeforces.
+I am Sabit, a first-year PhD student in Computer Science at Stony Brook University, advised by Dr. Akshat Dave at the Photon Intelligence Lab.
+My research interests lie in 3D Computer Vision, 3D Scene Understanding, and Computer Graphics with a special interest in 3D reconstruction, and 3D foundation model.

+Prior to joining Stony Brook, I received my B.Sc.Engg. in Computer Science and Engineering from Bangladesh University of Engineering and Technology (BUET) in July 2024, where I worked with Dr. Anindya Iqbal.
+I also served as a full-time Lecturer at the Department of CSE, BRAC University.
+Additionally, I am a [Grandmaster](https://codeforces.com/profile/SA01) in Codeforces.
 I have participated in many national and international contests.
 In April 2024, I have become Asia West Champion in 46th ICPC World Final.
 Recently I have joined as a full-time lecturer in the department of CSE, Brac University.

 - :telescope: Working on a couple of research projects covering Machine Learning, Computer Vision, Natural Language Processing and Software Engineering.
 - 🔍 Explore my [personal website](https://sa011.github.io) to know  about me in details.
 - 🔖 You can find all my academic codes in my [Buet-Academic-Coursework](https://github.com/SA011/BUET-Academic-Coursework) reporsitory.
 - ▶️ Open for collaboration on suitable CS Research.

-- :mailbox: How to reach me: pritomsabit@gmail.com
+- :mailbox: How to reach me: smosaddek@cs.stonybrook.edu

 ---